 The contract should also detail the work process, so that both sides know what to expect.
-Specify the number of optional designs you’ll be presenting to the client in the first stage (we recommend around three initial designs), as well as the amount of revisions you plan on doing from there.
+Use mood boards to help you plan your work and make sure to specify how many optional designs you’ll be presenting to the client in the first stage (we recommend around three initial designs).
+You'll also want to specify the number of revisions you plan on doing from there.

 This should prevent you from being dragged down the rabbit hole of never ending comments (“My cousin doesn’t like purple, please change”) and endless back and forth conversations (“Not too fond of orange, either”).
 Also, make sure that your contract protects your intellectual property rights.